Dragoljub Stamenković: During the Milošević years (1993–2000)

-After the fall of Milošević (2000–present)
+After the fall of Milošević (2000–2012)

 Slobodan Milošević was defeated by Vojislav Koštunica of the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS) in the 2000 Yugoslavian presidential election, a watershed event in Serbian and Yugoslavian politics.
 The Radicals left the Serbian government on 24 October 2000 and returned to opposition, and a new Serbian parliamentary election was called for December.

 For the 2000 parliamentary election, the entire country was counted as a single electoral division and all mandates were awarded to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order.
 Stamenković was given the ninth position on the SRS's list and was awarded a mandate for a third term after the party won twenty-three seats.
 The DOS won a landslide majority in the election and the Radicals again served in opposition.
 Stamenković's term as deputy speaker ended when the new assembly convened in January 2001.

 He was again given the ninth position on the SRS's list in the 2003 Serbian parliamentary election and was selected for another mandate when the list won eighty-two seats.
 Although the Radicals emerged as the largest party in the assembly after the election, they fell well short of a majority and ultimately continued to serve in opposition.
 During his last term in parliament, Stamenković was the chair of the transport and communications community and a member of the administrative board and the foreign affairs committee.